cacheflowe/haxademic/guides/windows-setup-scripted.md

 ## Let's go

-- Set up machine with [no Microsoft account](https://github.com/cacheflowe/haxademic/blob/master/guides/windows-setup.md?plain=1#L5-L12) and run all Windows updates
+- Set up machine with [no Microsoft account](https://github.com/cacheflowe/haxademic/blob/master/guides/windows-setup.md?plain=1#L5-L12) and run all Windows updates when you first log in
-- Turn on Developer Mode (Settings → Privacy & Security → For Developers):
-    - Developer Mode toggle
-    - File Explorer settings
-    - Powershell execution policy
 - Now we can run our app installation scripts and manually (un)install other apps
     - Download **apps install/uninstall [script](../scripts/windows-setup/windows-apps-install.ps1).** This will install the Chocolatey package manager with a bunch of boilerplate apps & drivers, and uninstall bloatware.
     - Open Powershell ***as Administrator***
     - cd to the script that you downloaded (`cd $HOME\Downloads`) and run: `.\windows-apps-install.ps1`
         - If permissions don't allow, run it like this:
-        - `powershell.exe -noprofile -executionpolicy bypass -file .\windows-apps-install.ps1`
+        - `powershell.exe -executionpolicy unrestricted .\windows-apps-install.ps1`
     - Uninstall 2 McAfee apps manually
     - Uninstall Geforce Experience - ***can this be part of the windows uninstall .ps1***?
     - Unzip and run Wub.exe from Downloads - turn off updates.
 We'll manually update Windows once in a while when we log in